kumpmati/go-tasuku/README.md

 ## Features

-This library is still very much in progress, so some features from the JavaScript library are missing.
+🚧 This library is still very much in progress, so some features from the JavaScript counterpart haven't been implemented yet:

 - [x] Single task visualization
+- [ ] Support for parallel tasks
-- [ ] Parallel tasks
+- [ ] Support for nested tasks
-- [ ] Nested tasks
+- [ ] clearing completed tasks

 ## Usage